tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

   more isolated area of the code.

-- provide exposure to different areas of the codebase, so new team members will have reason to explore the code base and gain expeirence with more than one area of the system.
+- provide exposure to different areas of the codebase, so new team members will have reason to explore the code base and gain experience with more than one area of the system.

-- be of moderate size, thereby avoiding making small trivial or mechanical changes while also avoiding large intractable changes without natural touchpoints or check-ins.
+- be of moderate size, striking a healthy balance between trivial or mechanical changes (which provide little insight) and large intractable changes that require deeper insight than is available during onboarding to address well.
+A good size project should have natural touchpoints or check-ins.

 Projects
 --------